Aleale999/anime-api-project/README.txt

     popularAnimes()
   }, [])

-There are bugs of course, we are aware that if you use the search bar to look for an anime the buttons dont get disabled and we will address it.
+Technologies Used
+We used React to build the site, and Axios to get the data from the public API.

+Key Learnings
+This project was really useful to understand React more thoroughly.
+It really helped with understanding Axios and the limits of using a public API.

+Known bugs:
+-If you type too fast the API stops working because of the limited amount of requests and returns an error.
+-If you look for an anime, the next page and the previous page don’t get updated depending on the number of pages there are with that search query.

+Future improvements:
+-Fix the search bar, given the limited amount of requests to the API, it needs to send the request only once and not for every letter typed.
-We also need to improve the styling of every page, but given the amount of time we had we really didnt want to focus on it but we wanted to make an ugly functioning site rather than a broken pretty looking site.
+We also need to improve the styling of every page, but given the amount of time we had we really didn't want to focus on it but we wanted to make an ugly functioning site rather than a broken pretty looking site.